Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Pro-democracy protest in Tiananmen Square crushed by Chinese military".</h2 head><h3 quote align='center'>"On this day in 1989, the Chinese government called in the military to put down a pro-democracy demonstration carried out by more than 100,000 people in Tiananmen Square in Beijing, resulting in hundreds of deaths.
-Sort fact from fiction in our quiz about China".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Dunkirk evacuation ended".</h2 head><h3 quote align='center'>"Following a massive rescue effort that included civilian boats, the withdrawal of Allied troops trapped at Dunkirk, France, was completed on this day during World War II; more than 300,000 soldiers were saved.
+Test your knowledge of World War II".</h3 quote></h3 OTD